jurriaanr/nodejs-hw1/Readme.md

 #To run the project

-Go to config.js and fill in the desired port
+Go to config.js and fill in the desired ports
 Go to the commandline and do

     npm install